yanikal/project/README.md

 Online food order -->chic-chic-chicken website

-Description : chic-chic-chicken is a full stack web application that allows users to place orders at a single restaurant.
-Both the restaurant and the user are notified by the email.
-The orders were stored using MongoDb.Restaurant Web Pages By using HTML,CSS,java script,node js and mongo DB.
+Description : chic-chic-chicken website is online food oder site and customers can check the menu by any device,it's responsive and user friendly.
+When the user first time visiting the website they have to create an account to place an order.
+After login, they will navigate to our super delicious menu and user choose the items and proceed to checkout page to finish the payment.chic-chic-chicken is a full stack web application that allows users to place orders at a single restaurant.The orders were stored using MongoDb.

 Tech stock:
 Front-end: JavaScript, CSS, HTML5, Bootstrap